Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ###### Anonymous Roman, _Progetto per un’arpa,_ detail (<cap>Fig. 13</cap>).

 His apprenticeship with <span id="person_tag">Giovanni Battista Montano</span> and <span id="person_tag">Antonio Pomarancio</span> was a guarantee of his solid artistic professionalism, undoubtedly  recognisable in this project of refined decoration.
-Soria was also responsible for the edition of architectural drawings by his master Giovanni Battista Montano, whose teaching was just an important to da Cortona, the Barberini artist _par excellence_ and one of Soria’s closest friends.
+Soria was also responsible for an edition of architectural drawings by his master Giovanni Battista Montano, whose teaching was just an important to da Cortona, the Barberini artist _par excellence_ and one of Soria’s closest friends.

 The proposal to attribute the conception and design of the Barberini Harp to Soria is further justified by the above mentioned close relationship between the artist and the Barberini's commissions for the works in the <span id="subjects_tag">Basilica San Pietro</span> and Palazzo Barberini.